jslee44/ml/README.md

-Department of Smart IT, Hanyang Women's University Machine Learning
+Machine Learning, Department of Smart IT, Hanyang Women's University